 Of course, it has to start with Jose Rizal, so we went to Fort Santiago, Intramuros.
 I, myself, was educated once more.

 For tourists, it’s best to hire a guide so you can learn even more about the historic avenue.
 We didn’t get one though because we had a minimal time to explore.
 LOL.

 The steps of RIZAL when he was about to be persecuted.

 I’m not sure why, but, I got an eerie feeling when I was there.

 Meet my cousin, Jonathan, who is also very much single.
 Yep, call me.
 I’ll screen you first.
 Kiddin.
 The only cousin I have on my father’s side.
-My dad and his mom are the only offspring of my beautiful 奶奶 (Grammy) and 爷爷 (Grandpa).
+My dad and his mom’s the only offspring of my beautiful 奶奶 (Grammy) and 爷爷 (Grandpa).

-Lunch time, they wanted to try ZUBUCHON.
+Lunchtime, they wanted to try ZUBUCHON.
 It’s a good thing they have now branches in Metro Manila!
 SO YUMMMM!
 Didn’t get to take a photo because we’re too hungry to do so.
 LOL.
-I just took a snapshot.
+I just made a snapshot.

 Later on, thought of heading to MIND MUSEUM… But then, I asked if they wanted to have coffee and dessert first.
 We went to Shangri-la Fort lobby for TOBY’s ESTATE of course.
 Also, we waited for Eric to arrive who wasn’t able to join us in the morning and lunch because he had an on-call work.

 After a delightful merienda, we strolled around BGC, and since it’s already dinner time, we opted for MANAM (it’s nearer though, the other option was LOCAVORE – which I like better!)